eHandle SecuSignal® for windows

 Usual HOPPE quality

-HOPPE SecuSignal® window handles with wireless communication are very easy to install.
-Thanks to VarioFit® – a patented solution to bridge different installation depths in the window profile – replacing a window handle without wireless communication with a SecuSignal® window handle is no problem.
+An eHandle SecuSignal® for windows is very easy to install.
+Thanks to VarioFit® – a patented solution to bridge different installation depths in the window profile – replacing a window handle without wireless communication with an eHandle SecuSignal® for windows is no problem.
 Its Secustik® technology provides integrated basic security against break-ins.
-Like all HOPPE brand hardware, SecuSignal® window handles with wireless communication are high-quality products manufactured in Europe.
+Like all HOPPE brand hardware, eHandle SecuSignal® for windows is a high-quality product manufactured in Europe.